mattpiccolella/stop-and-frisk/docs/final_report.md

 ### What is Stop and Frisk?
 Prior to 2013, Stop and Frisk was a policy under which the New York Police Department stop, interrogate, and search people with extremely vague criteria of suspicion.
 The policy reached it's peak in 2011, a year in which there were more than 685,000 stops.
 The Police Department claimed that the policy was effective at reducing crime; however, these claims were mostly uncorroborated<sup>[1]</sup>.In 2013, a court ruled that the practices of the NYPD were unconstitutional, violating Fourth Amendment rights.
 Since the ruling, Stop and Frisk has all but been stopped.

 ### Why is the data important?
 While Stop and Frisk has more or less stopped, the effects of the policy are still felt throughout New York<sup>[2]</sup>.
 With more and more occurrences of bias from police officers across the nation, it is becoming increasingly important to improve the ways that officers assess situations.
-Using data, we can visualize the impact of the data, evaluate the biases of officers, and understand the inefficiencies and ineffectiveness of the policy.
+Using data, we can visualize the impact of the policy, evaluate the biases of officers, and understand the inefficiencies and ineffectiveness of the policy.

 ## Part 1: Obtaining the Data
 Data for Stop and Frisk for each year from 2003 to 2014 is made available on NYC's website<sup>[3]</sup>.
 The data comes in large `.csv` files; each row represents a "stop" by a New York City officer, with each column representing a piece of information about the stop.
-The information for each stop is derived from a UF-250 form, which includes information about the stop; more than 112 data points for each stop are made available.
+The information for each stop is derived from a UF-250 form, which includes information about the stop; more than 112 features for each stop are recorded.
 For our project, we looked at only the data from 2012, which comes in a file called `2012.csv`.

 ### Filtering the Data
-To perform the analysis we wanted to, there was some filtering that needed to be done.
+To perform the analysis on the data, some filtering needed to be done.
 To do this, we created a script: `bin/parse_csv.sh`.
 The script loosely performs the following:

 1. Picks out the columns we wanted to use (we picked ~30 of the 118 available)
 2. Replaces 'Y' with '1', 'N' with '0', so our results are better interpreted by R